The Birth Of California’s Taxpayer Revolt

 “The clear losers are the millennials,” said Dowell Myers, a demography and urban planning professor at USC.

 Prop.
-13 helped save the California dream for one generation, said Myers, but now it is making that same dream tougher for the next.
+13 helped save the California dream for one generation, says Myers, but now it is making that same dream tougher for the next.